nq4t/HEDyn/README.md

 ## Installation & Usage

-If you are using the pfSense IP Check Service, copy both the .sh and .php file in to /usr/local/www.
-It will be available at
+If you are using the pfSense IP Check Service, copy both the .sh and .php file in to /usr/local/www on pfSense.
+It will be available at:

 - https://[LAN.IP]/getv4.php
 - http://[LAN.IP]/getv4.php

 depending on if you use https or not.
+Accessing this file does not require logging in to the admin panel.

-Copy hedyn.sh to your server using the hostname; then make a copy of it if you're updating/hosting multiple names.
-Edit the script with your hostname, APIKey, the device you want to use for IPv6, and which IPv4 check service you want to use.
+Copy hedyn.sh to your server using the hostname; make copies for each hostname you want to update with your hostname, APIKey, the device you want to use for IPv6, and which IPv4 check service you want to use.
 Add it to cron.
+If using multiple, it's easiest to add commands to all scripts in to another script called by cron.

 The script will only update either v4 or v6 if the records don't match the machine's IP addresses.